vimcolorschemes/worker/README.md

 ### Set up the environment variables

-A template dotenv file (`.env.example`) is available at root.

-Copy it using `cp .env.example .env` and update the values to your needs.
+Update the values in `.env` to your needs.

-> TIP: Read the comments on the template dotenv file.
+> TIP: Read the comments on the dotenv file.

 The `.env` is automatically picked up by CLI when it runs.